 To follow this guide you will need:

-If a user loses or breaks their Multi-Factor Authentication method, we need to mark their account as requiring re-registration of MFA.
+If a user loses or breaks their Multi-Factor Authentication method, we need to obtain backup codes to allow the user back into their account.

 First you should make sure the request is actually from the user it appears to be.

 If the request to reset MFA is from an email (work or personal) or a phone call from someone you don’t know well enough to recognise their voice, you should first take a minute to check that the request is legitimate.